-The Esports industry was shaken as news broke that there had been a mass shooting at a gaming tournament in Florida on Sunday, August 26th.
-The gunman, a professional Madden player, brought a handgun to a tournament being held at GLHF Game Bar in Jacksonville, Florida.
-The 24-year-old killed two people, and injured 10 more, before committing suicide.
-As a partner entrusted to bring security, safety and logistical oversight to Esports events, we offer our sincere condolences to all those affected by this tragedy.
+The Esports industry was shaken as news broke that there had been a mass shooting at a gaming tournament in Florida last year on August 26th.
+The gunman, a professional Madden player, brought a handgun to a tournament being held at GLHF Game Bar in Jacksonville, Florida killing 2 and injuring 10 more.
+As we mark the 1 year anniversary of the tragedy, it’s worthy to stress the importance of event security at esports tournaments.
+But…

-The reality is that mass gatherings of all sizes, and across all verticals, are vulnerable to attacks like that at Jacksonville.
-Whether it is the threat of a lone gunman, or the looming fear of terrorism, event organizers must take all potential security threats seriously, and keep the safety and well-being of the fans, talent and staff as their highest priority.
-After last year’s shooting in Las Vegas at the Route 91 Harvest festival and the bombing at Ariana Grande’s show in Manchester, UK, there has been increased pressure from the artists to evolve the security standards of the live event industry.
+The reality is those mass gatherings of all sizes, and across all verticals, are vulnerable to attacks like that in Jacksonville.
+Whether it’s the threat of a lone gunman or the looming fear of terrorism, event organizers must take all potential security threats seriously.
+After the Route 91 Harvest festival shooting and the bombing at Ariana Grande’s show in Manchester, UK, there has been increased pressure from the artists to evolve the security standards of the live event industry.
 The Hollywood Reporter reported that major touring musicians are starting to take out terrorism insurance, and in the wake of this shooting, prominent figures in the Esports industry are speaking out about the need to improve standards.

 CoD champion and XGames gold medalist Seth “Scump” Abner is one of the star athletes that shared his feelings on Twitter after the tragedy.

 Joey Cuellar, the tournament director for the Evolution Championship Series, also wrote,

 Cuellar’s words were echoed by pro Smash player Mazer NAKAT.